Nursing (543)

 543-112 - Nursing Advanced Skills

-Focuses on the development of advanced clinical skills.
-Content includes advanced IV skills, blood product administration, chest tube systems, basic EKG interpretation and nasogastric/feeding tube insertion.
+This course focuses on the development of advanced clinical skills across the lifespan.
+Content includes advanced intravenous skills, blood product administration, chest tube systems, basic electrocardiogram interpretation and nasogastric/feeding tube insertion.
 (Prerequisites: 543-105 Nursing Health Alterations; 543-106 Nursing Health Promotion; 543-107 Nursing: Clinical Care Across the Lifespan; 543-108 Nursing: Introduction to Clinical Care Management; 806-179 Advanced Anatomy and Physiology.
 LPN to ADN Progression students are required to have completed 543-117 Nursing Bridge to ADN)

 1 Credit hours